esoreq/Day_one/_episodes/05-ANACONDA_101.md

 - What is Conda?
 - Why should I use a package and environment management system as part of my research workflow?
 - What is an environment?
-- How do I creare an environment in the gwdg jupyter cloud
+- How do I create my own environment in the gwdg jupyter cloud
 objectives:
 - Understand what Conda is and how it can simplify analysis pipelines.
 - Learn how to install and configure Conda on any system.